-Gert-Jan de Hoon (1966) is an accomplished transformational coach, speaker and guide, author of A pilgrimage to Santiago, co-author of Walking in the Rain and founder of Voyage Beyond.
-His unique talent is to empower people in a very natural way into their own force and light.
+Gert-Jan de Hoon (1966), born in the countryside in the Netherlands, is founder of Voyage Beyond and co-founder of Foundation Anders Bekeken.
+He is the author of A pilgrimage to Santiago, and co-author of Walking in the Rain.
+His unique talent is to empower people in a very natural way, unlocking teams, and asking the right questions that connect people.

-Gert-Jan is co-founder of Foundation Anders Bekeken.
 This foundation organizes and supports activities and projects for people with disabilities, to increase self-knowledge, self-confidence and self-acceptance as to get more direction over their own life.
 An example is Camino Walking Blind, a pilgrimage to Santiago with people who are visually impaired.

 The logo of Voyage Beyond is based on Ensõ, a sacred symbol in the Zen school of Buddhism.
-According to Audrey Yoshiko Seo, author of Ensō: Zen Circles of Enlightenment, "Zen circles, ensō, are symbols of teaching, reality, enlightenment, and a myriad of things in between.
-Seemingly perfect in their continuity, balance, and sense of completeness, and yet often irregular in execution, ensō are at once the most fundamentally simple and the most complex shape."
+According to Audrey Yoshiko Seo, author of Ensõ: Zen Circles of Enlightenment, "Zen circles, ensõ, are symbols of teaching, reality, enlightenment, and a myriad of things in between.
+Seemingly perfect in their continuity, balance, and sense of completeness, and yet often irregular in execution, ensõ are at once the most fundamentally simple and the most complex shape."